david2rock/powershell/README.md

     ```

     This will:
-    - Add the configuration to CurrentUserCurrentHost.
+    - Install Windows Terminal if not already installed.
+    - Install Windows Powershell if not already installed.
     - Install Oh My Posh for a customized prompt.
     - Install and configure fzf, Terminal-Icons, and other PowerShell modules.
+    - Create a `custom.ps1` file for your custom configurations or overrides.
+    - Add the configurations to CurrentUserCurrentHost.
     - Set up additional utilities and aliases for an enhanced shell experience.
-    - Create a `custom.ps1` file for your custom configrations.

 4. **Reload Your PowerShell Profile:**